Pink Triangle (audio manufacturer): Phonograph turntables

-The company's first product, referred to as the Pink Triangle Original turntable, was produced in small numbers.
-It featured several innovative design elements for its time, including an aerolam (an aluminium honeycomb structure developed for the aircraft industry) sub-chassis that rigidly coupled the platter and tonearm while keeping mass low.
-The plinth was topped with a three-part mirror glass plate that covered an aluminium frame providing mounting points for the suspension and DC motor.
-The suspended sub-chassis hung from three extension springs, an arrangement that offered more stability than traditional compression spring designs.
+Very few of the company's first product, referred to as the Pink Triangle Original turntable, were produced.
+This product and some of the later models included some then very innovative design features.
+It had an 'aerolam' (a very light and stiff aluminium honeycomb structure developed for and first used by the aircraft industry) sub-chassis that rigidly coupled the platter/bearing assembly with the tone-arm while being low in mass, for low storage of vibrational energy.
+The wooden plinth was topped with a 3 part mirror glass plate that covered an aluminium frame providing mounting points for the suspension and DC motor.
+The suspension was unusual in that the subchassis hung from three extension springs rather than sitting on compression springs; a more stable arrangement.